gbrlrz017/rshell-1/README.md

 ---------
 RShell is a basic command shell, whcih can perform:

-1. Print a command prompt
+1. Print a command prompt which include loginname, hostname, and "$".

-2. Read in a command or use connecter command to read in several commands
+2. Read in a command or use connecter command such as "&&" or ";" to read in several commands.

 3. Execute the command.

+4. Use "exit" to exit rshell.

 All sources can be downloaded from https://github.com/mxu008/rshell.git
 ---